-When hanukkah is mentioned in Daniel 3, the reference is to dedicating the image of Nebuchanezzar - an idol before which everyone in Babylon was to "fall down and worship" (v.
+The two times hanukkah is mentioned in Daniel 3 the reference is to dedicating the image of Nebuchanezzar - an idol before which everyone in Babylon was to "fall down and worship" (v.
 7).
 (This leads into the story of refuseniks Shadrach, Meshach and Abed-Nego in the furnace.)